wavemaker/docs/learn/how-tos/upgrade-guide-wavemaker-10-to-11.md

 ---
 ---

-This guide helps you follow step-by-step instructions and prerequisites for upgrading your projects to WaveMaker 11 beta.
+This guide helps you follow step-by-step instructions for upgrading your projects to WaveMaker 11 beta.
 Follow these steps carefully and ensure you test the project thoroughly to complete the version upgrade.
 After finishing the upgrade, access all the amazing tools and features of WaveMaker 11 beta.
 See [WaveMaker 11 Beta Features](/learn/app-development/wavemaker-overview/wavemaker-11-beta) to learn what's new.

 When you log in to WaveMaker Studio, you can see the following prompt.
 Acknowledge it, and you're ready to go.